-- 2. No live ammunition. - 3.
-No knives or arrow tips (including field points, hunting broadheads, etc.) - 4.
-No functional or non-functional bows, firearms or firearm parts that could be reassembled are allowed. - 5.
-No display involving primarily tactical design firearms (i.e. AR platform or military type firearms) - 6.
-No reference or use of the word "weapon" should be used in a display - 7.
+- 2. See General Projects Guidelines - 3.
+No live ammunition. - 4.
+No knives or arrow tips (including field points, hunting broadheads, etc.) - 5.
+No functional or non-functional bows, firearms or firearm parts that could be reassembled are allowed. - 6.
+No display involving primarily tactical design firearms (i.e. AR platform or military type firearms) - 7.
+No reference or use of the word "weapon" should be used in a display - 8.
 Make sure there are no safety violations in your display.
-(Example: no earplugs or safety glasses in a picture of a person shooting a firearm.) - 8.
-No humanoid shaped targets or reference to paintball, laser tag, air-soft, or pointing of any type of firearm or bow toward another person is allowed. - 9.
+(Example: no earplugs or safety glasses in a picture of a person shooting a firearm.) - 9.
+No humanoid shaped targets or reference to paintball, laser tag, air-soft, or pointing of any type of firearm or bow toward another person is allowed. - 10.
 All exhibits should be posters or stand-alone items suitable for display to the general public.
-Stand-alone items have the intent to enhance the discipline such as a quiver, gun case, gun sling, locking cabinet, gun or target stand, sporting clays equipment wagon, etc. - 10.
-Exhibits deemed to be inappropriate will not be displayed. - 11.
-County may submit two (2) entries for state fair and one (1) entry in the Ready4Life class. - 12.4-H members enrolled in 4-H Shooting Sports may choose to exhibit a display in addition to or instead of participating in a Shooting Sports 4-H Fair Exhibition.
+Stand-alone items have the intent to enhance the discipline such as a quiver, gun case, gun sling, locking cabinet, gun or target stand, sporting clays equipment wagon, etc. - 11.
+Exhibits deemed to be inappropriate will not be displayed. - 12.
+County may submit two (2) entries for state fair and one (1) entry in the Ready4Life class. - 13.4-H members enrolled in 4-H Shooting Sports may choose to exhibit a display in addition to or instead of participating in a Shooting Sports 4-H Fair Exhibition.
 Members must be a member of the Edgar County Shooting Sports Club.
-These projects will be evaluated during the 4-H Fair Exhibition of the discipline that is the subject of the display. - 13.
+These projects will be judged during the 4-H Fair Exhibition of the discipline that is the subject of the display. - 14.
 Shooting Sports participants MUST be enrolled in the Edgar County Shooting Sports 4-H Club to exhibit/participate.
-Shotgun and .22 rifle members must be 10 years old (4-H age) to participate.